 Badarinath is one of the holy shrines for Vaishnavites among the 108 divya desams incarnation of Lord Vishnu.
 Badrinath town is also the part of Panch Badri temples including Yog Dhyan Badri, Bhavishya Badri, Adi Badri and Vriddha Badri, along with Badrinath temple.

 Thanks to Mrs. Anuradha Paudwal to give such a devotional song, which is playing in the background.Click here to Book Puja/ Make Donation

 The main entrance gate of Badarinath temple is colourful and imposing popularly known as Singhdwar.
 The temple is approximately 50 feet tall with a small cupola on top, covered with a gold gilt roof.
-The Badarinath temple is divided into three parts (a) The Garbha Griha or the sanctum sanctorum (b) The Darshan Mandap where rituals are conducted and (c) The Sabha Mandap where devotees assemble (iii) Garbh Grah where the Idol of Lord Badarinath is in Dhyan Mudra
+The Badarinath temple is divided into three parts (a) The Garbha Griha or the sanctum sanctorum (b) The Darshan Mandap where rituals are conducted and (c) The Sabha Mandap where devotees assemble.

 At the Badarinath Mandir Gate, directly opposite the main Idol of Lord himself, is seated idol of Bird Garud, vehicle / carrier of Lord Badarinarayan.
 Garud os seen is sitting position and in prayer with his hands folded.
 The walls and pillars of the mandapa are covered with intricate carvings.